RaissaFernandes/Magnetic-Fluid-Hyperthermia-ABM/README.md

 It is important to note that this simulation model has its limitations and represents a simplified approach to biological reality.
 It was developed for academic and research purposes, and its application in clinical settings requires additional validation.

+## **References**

+A more detailed description of the model's context, as well as the presentation of its methodology and data analysis, is provided in the following article:

+R.S.
+Fernandes, J.G.V.
+Miranda, A computational approach to simulate magnetic fluid hyperthermia in heterogeneous media.
+Article submitted for publication.

+Please note that the article is currently under review and has not been published yet.
+In case of any updates regarding the publication status of the article, it will be updated here.

 ## **Contact**

 For any questions or further discussion about the model, please contact Raíssa Fernandes via raissa_sf93@hotmail.com